Getting Started

 project_overridesPer-directory project name mappingsproject set

-Codeusage supports two hook scopes:
+Codeusage supports two tracking scopes:

 Global Scope